 No; unless the program's parameters and guidelines identify a uniform time allowance or some other alternate reasonable reimbursement methodology.
 Although certain situations allow claimants to document mandate-related time by using a time study, a valid time study still requires actual time records for the time period(s) sampled.
 An effective time study requires that an activity be a task that is repetitive in nature.
 Activities that require a varying level of effort are not appropriate for time studies.
-The time study guidelines are available on the State-mandated Programs page on the SCO website (see the answer to question #3 above).
+The time study guidelines are available on the State-Mandated Programs page on the SCO website.